 Traditional dish in karshi

-Air connections: Karshi has its own airport, which offers local connections to Tashkent and international connections to Russia.
-By charging low fees to airlines, the government hopes to attract providers from the low-cost segment.
+Air connections: Karshi airport offers local flights to Tashkent and international flights to Russia.
+By charging low fees to airlines, the government hopes to attract providers to Karshi airport from the low-cost segment.

 Rail connections: Karshi is connected to the high-speed network with daily trains to Samarkand and Tashkent.
 There are also regular connections to Termez.